boris-ci/boris/README.md

 boris
 =====

+> WARNING: currently not in buildable state - going through a big clean-up.

 ```
 Boris is a retired Russian cosmonaut who is saddened by the state of
 bloated, not-working, and quite frankly - ridiculous - programs which